 While both types of nuts have distinct flavors and textures, they make great ingredients for salads or other dishes that require crunchy topping or filling.

 What You Need To Know About Horse Chestnuts

 Despite its name, horse chestnut is not a nut.
 A large tree in the Sapindaceae family produces conical seedpods containing several seeds.
-These seeds, as well as the tree's bark, flowers, and leaves, contain a toxic component known as esculin.
+These seeds and the tree's bark, flowers, and leaves contain a toxic component known as esculin.
 For this reason, raw horse chestnut should be avoided at all costs, and standardized extracts should only be used cautiously.